the-turing-way/the-turing-way/CHAPTER_ETHICAL_DECISION_MAKING.md

 ### B2.
 Consider data collection bias
 Have you considered:
+* if the dataset identifies any subpopulations (e.g., by age, gender)?
 * Sources of bias that could be introduced during the data collection process?
 (Bias can take the form of measurement bias is the selection of data or samples in a way that does not represent the parameters or distribution of the population.
 It can be social bias, where data sources are based on historically discriminatory decisions and actions by humans or were informed by laws no longer in force.)
 * Potential errors, ommissions, and exclusions?
 * Whether the data was collected or labeled by humans or an automated system?